felidadae/owca/docs/score_algorithm.rst

       expr: 'max(quantile_over_time(0.9, task_working_set_size_bytes[7d:3m])) by (app) / 1e9'

-By default the period length is set to 7 days, but can be changed using
+By default the period length is set to 7 days, but can be changed using commands (by filling proper value instead of `NEW_WINDOW_LENGTH`):
-commands:

 .. code-block:: shell

     perl -i -pe "s/7d/NEW_WINDOW_LENGTH/g" examples/kubernetes/monitoring/prometheus/prometheus_rule.score.yaml

-`features_history_period` is time used in rules.
 Prometheus query language supports time durations specified as a number, followed immediately by one of the following
 units: s - seconds, m - minutes, h - hours, d - days, w - weeks, y - years.